We all have to call on those around us from time to time.

-Co-incidentally, I actually went to the premier of the documentary when he was still with us during Amsterdam dance event, 2-3 years ago.
+I actually went to the premier of the documentary, when he was still with us.

-Not every artist fits 100% into that narrative of always being on the road, something that at that time I don’t think I was ready for, but thankfully there is more to that in the music industry as shown in the documentary and something that I’ve been practicing since trying to focus on my music first and foremost.
+Not every artist fits into that narrative of always being on the road though, there is more to the industry than is shown in the documentary.

 Do you think there is enough support for musicians, producers and DJ’s around mental wellbeing?